uwbiot/IPv6OverBluetoothLowEnergyMesh/README.md

     8. Follow the steps on the above linked page to provision the VM with Visual Studio.
 It should reboot into a "WDKRemoteUser" account with a "Test Mode" watermark stamp in the bottom right of the screen.
 Use network provisioning with the static IP address you assigned to the host network adapter earlier.
 You might also need to acquire the Bus Parameters for the target PC's host-only network adapter.
 You can get that information in Device Manager on the test VM in the host-only network adapter's properties.

 2. After provisioning the target PC correctly, go to `Build > Deploy Solution` in Visual Studio with Debug | x64 selected in the Configuration Manager.
 You should see command prompt windows pop up on the VM.
 Visual Studio will tell you in the output when deployment succeeds.
 3. The driver files are deployed to the `C:\DriverTest\Drivers` directory on the VM.
-Right-click the IPvtToBle.inf (Setup Information) file, then click **Install**.
+Right-click the IPv6ToBle.inf (Setup Information) file, then click **Install**.
 4. To run the driver, open an elevated command prompt window and type `net start ipv6toble`.
 To stop the driver, type `net stop ipv6toble`.

 **Important** The driver is configured to behave differently depending on whether it is running on a border router device or not.
 For testing purposes, leave it as a non-border router (the default).
-That will cause it to catch all outbound traffic and will let you test the system.
+That will cause it to catch all outbound traffic that is IPv6/UDP and will let you test the system.
 To change the registry key, open Regedit.exe and navigate to `Computer\HKEY_LOCAL_MACHINE\SYSTEM\ControlSet001\Services\IPv6ToBle\Parameters`.
 Change the *Border Router* flag to 1 if you'd like to experiment with filter list operations with the DriverTest app.

 ### Deploy and install the driver on an IoT Core device (OPTIONAL)